Annual Title I Schoolwide Plan

 - Fountas and Pinnell Benchmark Assessments

-A review of SOL, DRA, and DRA WA data indicates that although reading achievement has been on an upward trend over the last five years, increasing reading achievement continues to be an area of concern.
-Although Belvedere met the reading AMOs overall and for the various subgroups, there are a significant number of students who ended the school year with a text reading level below the grade level benchmark.
+A review of SOL, DRA, and DRA WA indicates that although reading achievement has been on an upward trend over the last six years, increasing reading achievement for students who demonstrate limited or stagnant reading growth continues to be an area of concern.
+Although Belvedere met the reading AMOs overall and for the various subgroups, there are a significant number of students who ended the school year with a text reading level below grade level benchmark.

 Belvedere’s reading results demonstrate a need to monitor literacy instruction on a regular basis through the use of an identification process for all students at risk of failing or in need of targeted interventions, the implementation of interventions, and the documentation of student progress.
 To strengthen our Tier 1 instruction, we are also committed to strengthening the school-wide agreed upon workshop model for reading and writing workshop where the literacy teachers implement a coaching model to support reading instruction in the classroom.
 Additionally, teams meet on a regular basis to collaborate in the area of language arts.